youngker/apparmor-wiki/AppArmorDelegation.md

 #### Policy directed delegation exception

-With policy directed delegation it is possible to delegate authority that the profile does not have.
+With policy directed delegation it is possible to delegate [authority](AppArmorDelegation#authority-privilege) that the profile does not have.
 This is akin to specifying a transition to a profile that has more permissions.
 To do this a tag is added to the delegation.

 ```
 profile example {
   rw @{HOME}/**,

-  px /usr/bin/child +(override???) {
+  px /usr/bin/child +(extends) {
       rw @{HOME}/**,
       rw /etc/passwd,
   }
 }
 ```

-??? better tag than (override???)
+??? better tag than (override??? extends???)

 ### Delegation can be restricted to open files